YeisonHunt/not_found_stepper/README.md

 This package is intended to be publishable on `npm`.
 The idea is to installed in all the projects you need as an external package.
 There is more work to do on this step but I put the idea on paper since the start.

+## Code-quality

+Husky and eslint were added in conjuction with prettier configuration.
+This will ensure before commiting your work test and linters should be passed.
+And in consecuence, modern rules for coding should be followed correctly as well.

 This setup includes: